The Guidance Tag

 Purpose and overview

-The purpose of a guidance tag is to give Ghostwriter file-specific instructions during AI-assisted processing.
+The purpose of a guidance tag is to give Ghostwriter clear, file-specific instructions during AI-assisted processing.

-Instead of repeating the same request every time, you can save guidance in the file itself.
-This makes processing easier to repeat, easier to review in version control, and easier for teams to maintain over time.
+Instead of rewriting the same prompt every time, you can store the instructions in the file itself.
+This makes updates easier to repeat, easier to review, and easier to maintain across a team.

 Main benefits

-- Keep instructions close to the content they control.
+- keep instructions close to the files they affect,

 How it works

 The main class behind this feature is GuidanceProcessor.
-You do not need to understand the code to use it, but its behavior is straightforward when described in everyday language.
+You do not need to understand the Java code to use it, but its role is easy to describe in everyday language.

-GuidanceProcessor scans the project, checks which files should be included, chooses a reviewer based on the file type, reads any guidance it finds, and then sends the prepared request into Ghostwriter's AI processing flow.
+GuidanceProcessor scans the selected part of the project, checks which files are in scope, chooses the right file reader for each supported file type, extracts any @guidance: instructions it finds, and sends the prepared request into Ghostwriter’s AI processing flow.

-This fits the broader guided file processing model used by Machai:
+This matches the guided file processing model described in the public documentation:

-- users place instructions in files or guidance files,
+- users embed instructions in files or guidance files,

 - the system extracts those instructions,

-- and processing happens only because the user provided explicit guidance.
+- and processing happens only because the user supplied guidance.

 Simple processing flow

-- Ghostwriter starts from the selected root and scan directory.
+- Ghostwriter starts from the configured root directory.

-- It scans the project structure for files and folders within scope.
+- It scans files and folders within that scope.

-- In multi-module projects, sub-modules are handled before the parent project.
+- In multi-module projects, child modules are processed before the parent project.

-- For each supported file, Ghostwriter chooses a reviewer that understands that file format.
+- For each supported file, Ghostwriter chooses a reviewer based on the file extension.

 - The reviewer looks for a

-- If guidance is not found, Ghostwriter can use configured default guidance as a fallback.
+- If no file-level guidance is found, Ghostwriter can use

-- Ghostwriter adds standard processing instructions, including environment details such as the operating system.
+defaultGuidanceas a fallback. - Ghostwriter adds its standard processing instructions and environment details such as the operating system.

-- The final request is sent to the configured AI provider.
+- The final request is sent to the configured AI provider, and the result can then be reviewed.

-If your project has modules, child modules are processed before the parent directory.
-This matches the guided file processing approach described in the documentation, where deeper project areas are handled first.
+If your project contains multiple modules, the processor handles deeper modules before the parent project.
+This supports a bottom-up workflow and matches the guided file processing approach described in the documentation.

-Different file types can store guidance in different ways.
-GuidanceProcessor uses reviewers registered for supported file extensions so each file can be read using rules that fit its format.
+Different file types store guidance in different ways.
+GuidanceProcessor loads reviewers that understand supported file formats and uses them to read guidance correctly.

 Examples include: